MichaelWang1028/Practical-Programming-in-C/README.md

 The purpose of this README is to track how well (or badly) I am doing this course, and I would also like to provide some advice for the ones who are interested in taking this course too.
 Therefore, for every lecture, I will include a brief summary, while for every project or problem set I will describe the difficulties and insights I got.

+## Problem Set 5
+### Linked Lists and Trees
+#### Problem 5.1: Implement a linked list structure and its functions
+The purpose of this problem set is to implement a linked list and the functions to display it, add an element, find an element, delete an element and free the whole linked list.

 ## Problem Set 6 - Part A
 ### Pointers to pointers.
 Multidimensional arrays.
 Stacks and Queues.
 #### Problem 6.1: Four-Function Calculator